frappe/frappe-ui/src/components/CircularProgressBar.story.md

 The size of the progress bar.
 Default value is 'md'.
 Available options are 'xs', 'sm', 'md', 'lg', 'xl'.

-### variant
-The variant of the progress bar.
-Default value is 'solid'.
-Available options are 'solid', 'outline'.

-When the variant is 'solid', the progress bar will be filled with the progress color.
-When the variant is 'outline', the progress bar will be an outline with the progress color.

 ### theme
 The theme of the progress bar.
 Default value is 'black'.
 Available options are 'black', 'red', 'green', 'blue', 'orange'.